microsoft/coe-starter-kit/README.md

 ## Asking and Answering Questions

-Join the [discussions](https://github.com/microsoft/coe-starter-kit/discussions) and ask your question or contribute by answering questions from others.
+Use the [question issue template](https://github.com/microsoft/coe-starter-kit/issues/new/choose) and ask your question or contribute by answering questions from others.
 This is a great way to contribute by helping the CoE Starter Kit community.

 If you have general questions about Power Platform Governance, unrelated to the CoE Starter Kit, please raise them in the [Power Apps Community forum](https://powerusers.microsoft.com/t5/Power-Apps-Governance-and/bd-p/Admin_PowerApps)